Msteele77/readme-generator/README.md

 5

 #3 License
+GNU GPLv3,Mozilla Public License 2.0

 ## Questions
-Please reach out if you have any questions by emailing
+Please reach out if you have any questions by emailing 5.